-This seminar is open to the public and offers up to 7.0 HSW contact hours to architects and 7.0 PDHs to professional engineers in all states.
-Educators and courses are not subject to preapproval in Missouri or Illinois.
+This seminar is open to the public and offers up to 7.0 (HSW) continuing education hours to architects and 7.0 continuing education hours to engineers in all states.
+Educators and courses are not subject to preapproval in Virginia.

 This event has been approved by the American Institute of Architects for 7.0 HSW Learning Units (Sponsor No. J885).

 HalfMoon Education is an approved continuing education sponsor for architects in Florida and is deemed an approved sponsor in New York.
 HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana, Louisiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.